FC Würzburger Kickers

-Würzburger Kickers is a German association football club playing in Würzburg, Bavaria.
+Fußball-Club Würzburger Kickers e.V. is a German association football club playing in Würzburg, Bavaria.
 In pre-World War II football, the club competed briefly at the highest level in the Bezirksliga Bayern, and during the war, in the Gauliga Bayern.
 Post-war, it made a single appearance in professional football in the southern division of the 2.
 Bundesliga in 1977–78.
 After a long stint in amateur football, dropping as low as the seventh tier, the club began a recovery.
 The Kickers reached professional football again in 2014–15 after winning promotion to the 3.
 Liga and the following season were promoted to the 2.
 Bundesliga.

 History

 Foundation and early years

 FC Würzburger Kickers was founded on 17 November 1907 by local high school students under chairman Georg Beer, soon replaced by Alfred Günzburger.
 The club gained promotion to the Kreisliga Bayern in 1912 and establish themselves in the league.

 Founded in 1907 by high school students, the team has played for most of its history as an unknown local side, although they did manage three seasons in the Bezirksliga Bayern, from 1930 to 1933, and two single season appearances in the Gauliga Bayern (1940–41, 1942–43) one of sixteen top-flight division established in the re-organization of German football under the Third Reich.